A few days ago, my piano teacher recommended a book to me: Play It Again: An Amateur Against The Impossible…

 Back when I was at the University of Hannover working on my PhD, I was also involved in teaching.
 One of the most memorable experiences was organizing and managing the “software project” course four years in a row.

 Every year, multiple teams of five students each went through a waterfall process to create software for a customer.
 This course wasn’t about programming, really: it was about working on a team, communication, and good practices.
 That’s what made it so memorable.

 Many software developers use Twitter in their work, but how and why exactly do they use it?
 Why do some developers choose not to use Twitter, and what — if anything — do they use instead?
-We conducted a study to investigate these questions in depth.
+We conducted a qualitative study to investigate these questions in depth.

 From May 22 till May 25, I attended ICSE 2013 — the 35th International Conference on Software Engineering — in San Francisco.
 Apart from learning about new research and connecting with colleagues, I interviewed local practitioners, hugged the Octocat, and was ON A BOAT.
 This blog post provides some (non-comprehensive) details for these four days I spent in San Francisco.

 On February 11 2013, I defended my PhD thesis with the title “Improving the Adoption of Software Engineering Practices Through Persuasive Interventions”.
 Thanks a lot to Felienne who live-blogged my defense talk and the questioning by the committee.

 Due to German regulations, having defended my thesis merely meant that I was no longer obligated to correct someone else calling me a doctor.
 However, I was not allowed to call myself that until I had published it — again, adhering to some regulations.
 Due to the power of self-publishing / print-on-demand (I used lulu.com), I obtained several copies of the book and my certificate only 8 days after the defense.